Chapter 05.03 - Audit and Compliance Services

 A. The office of audit and compliance services is established by the Board of Regents, and its responsibilities are defined by the Audit and Finance Committee of the Board of Regents as part of their oversight function.

-C. The president, as chief executive officer of the University of Alaska, is responsible for ensuring the design, implementation, and enforcement of an effective compliance and ethics program for the University of Alaska system and will ensure system support, coordination and oversight among the universities in implementing this chapter.
-(02-24-23)
+D. The president, as chief executive officer of the University of Alaska, is responsible for ensuring the design, implementation, and enforcement of an effective compliance and ethics program for the University of Alaska system and will ensure system support, coordination and oversight among the universities in implementing this chapter.

 P05.03.016.
 Professional Standards.

-B. The IIA’s Implementation Guidance and Practice Guides will also be adhered to as applicable to guide operations.
-In addition, the department will adhere to the Governmental Auditing Standards published by the Comptroller General of the United States, university policies and procedures, and the departmental procedures manual.
+B. The office of audit and compliance services will take reasonable steps to adhere to the Governmental Auditing Standards published by the Comptroller General of the United States, university policies and procedures, and the departmental procedures manual.

-C. The university’s institutional compliance program will strive to implement the best practices of effective compliance programs as guided by the Federal Requirements of an Effective Compliance and Ethics Program (§8B2.1.).
-(02-24-23)
+D. The university’s institutional compliance program will strive to implement the best practices of effective compliance programs as guided by the Federal Requirements of an Effective Compliance and Ethics Program (§8B2.1.)

 P05.03.018.
 Authority.